Skip to main content

 • stability

-• “This game is a buggy mess, I got softlocked in the 1st stage of the 2nd act, Shadow just stops moving at the boosters, upon multiple tries I finally get past it only for him to get stuck in the next level as every time he reaches a certain rail he, instead of turning with the rail just flies off, every time.”
+• “This game is a buggy mess; I got softlocked in the 1st stage of the 2nd act, and after multiple tries, I finally got past it only for the character to get stuck in the next level.”

 • humor